 - 1. Visit http://tplinkwifi.net, and log in with the password you set for the router. - 2.
-Go to Basic > TP-Link Cloud. - 3.
-Click Register Now and follow the instructions to register a TP-Link ID.
+Go to Advanced > TP-Link ID or click TP-Link ID on the very top of the page. - 3.
+Click Sign Up and follow the instructions to register a TP-Link ID.

-4. After activating your TP-Link ID, come back to the TP-Link Cloud page to log in.
+4. After activating your TP-Link ID, come back to the TP-Link ID page to log in.
 The TP-Link ID used to log in to the router for the first time will be automatically bound as an Admin.

 - To learn more about the Admin and User TP-Link ID, refer to Manage the User TP-Link IDs. - · Once the router is bound to your TP-Link ID, you need to log in to the router with the TP-Link ID. - Once you have registered a TP-Link ID on the web management page, you can only register another TP-Link ID via the Tether APP.
-Please refer to Manage the Router via the TP-Link Tether App to install the app and register a new one. - If you want to unbind the admin TP-Link ID from your router, please go to Basic > TP-Link Cloud, an click Unbind in the Device Information section.
+Please refer to Manage the Router via the TP-Link Tether App to install the app. - If you want to unbind the admin TP-Link ID from your router, please go to Advanced > TP-Link ID, an click Unbind in the Device Information section.